reframe-hpc/reframe/docs/tutorial_advanced.rst

 To achieve this in our case, we first need to define a ``memory`` resource in the configuration:

 .. literalinclude:: ../tutorials/config/settings.py
-   :start-after: # rfmdocstart: gpu-mc-partitions
+   :start-after: # rfmdocstart: all-partitions
-   :end-before: # rfmdocend: gpu-mc-partitions
+   :end-before: # rfmdocend: all-partitions
    :emphasize-lines: 10-15,36-41

 Notice that we do not define the resource for all the partitions, but only for those that it makes sense.